How Bitcoin mining on natural gas works

 Bitcoin miners can deploy their hash power anywhere in the world they can secure a source of energy.
 They will produce the same value for the Bitcoin they “mine” no matter where they’re located.

 If doing so at an OAG field means they can access a more economic source of electricity, this is a solution worth their every investment.
-This is why the development of mining containers like the EZ Smartbox have taken a turn for the highest-tech and highest-quality designs.
+This is why the development of mining containers like the EZ Smartbox has taken a turn for the highest-tech and highest-quality designs.

 All the data centers are also fully scalable to consume any vent or flare gas volume and are totally modular in nature.